JeanBaptisteRelave/PtutCompiler2.0/README.md

     ; PV
     , VRGL

-> Voici un exemple pour ce fichier.
+> There's an example for this file.
 >
-> "% keywords :" - A partir d'ici on précise que les prochaines lignes définissent des lexèmes protégés donc utilisés dans notre grammaire.
+> "% keywords :" - From there, we define the protected lexemes that are used in the grammary.
 >
-> "% separators:" - A partir d'ici on précise que les prochaines lignes définissent des lexèmes séparateurs utilisés dans notre grammaire.
+> "% separators:" - From there, we define the separators lexemes that are used in the grammary.

 	if IF_CONDITION
-> En premier on écrit le lexème tel qui doit être trouvé dans notre source, séparé d'un espace on précise l'identifiant de ce lexème, qui sera utilisé pour l'analyse syntaxique.
+> First, we have to write the lexeme as how it have to be found in the source, and then you have to precise the lexeme identifier which will be used in the syntactic analysis.

 ### Parser.wjc